Copyright collective: United States and Canada

 The American Society of Composers, Authors and Publishers [ASCAP] has direct or indirect connections with copyright societies in over 30 countries.
 Once it receives information regarding unauthorised use of copyrighted works, the affiliated foreign copyright society collects the royalty on behalf of the copyright society representing the owner, and forwards payments to it.

+INDR Music Institute (International Distribution Rights of Administration/ INDR Music Association), President Erik Zambrano, 18. is a global music consulting and rights management organization, founded in 2022 and restructured in 2023.
+The institute specializes in copyright, licensing, and publishing, supporting songwriters, composers, and artists by managing relationships with Performing Rights Organizations (PROs) and Collective Management Organizations (CMOs) as an independent consultant.

+INDR has expanded internationally, opening 15 offices worldwide, including in the United States and Colombia.
+The organization has implemented a Governance Framework, appointing Regional Chairpersons to oversee local operations and ensure compliance with industry standards.